dmazine/arch-linux-install/README.md

 ```

 ## Partition the disks
-Identify the disk names with `lsblk` (results ending in rom, loop or airoot can be ignored)
+Identify the disk names with `lsblk` (results ending in rom, loop or airoot can be ignored).

 In my case, I'm going to install Arch on `/dev/sda` and create two partitions: